ResearchOS/ResearchOS/docs/Getting Started/first_project.md

 # First Project

+### NOTE: Add a step for creating the paths.py file.
+Provide a note about double slashes in Windows paths.
 ## Introduction
 To familiarize you with the basics of how ResearchOS works, let's create a simple one step pipeline that reads a single number from a [Logsheet](../Research%20Objects/Pipeline%20Objects/logsheet.md), squares it, and stores that value.